MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 A typical package has several locations mapped in the user’s backing store for settings in both AppData\\Local and AppData\\Roaming.
 These locations are the Copy on Write locations that are stored per user in the user’s profile, and that are used to store changes made to the package VFS directories and to protect the default package VFS.

-The following table shows local and roaming locations, when folder redirection has not been implemented.
+The following table shows local and roaming locations when folder redirection has not been implemented.

 | VFS directory in package | Mapped location of backing store |
 |---|---|